KKamJi98/aws-pick/README.md

 ## Overview

 AWS Pick (`awspick`) is a command-line utility that helps you quickly switch between different AWS profiles defined in your `~/.aws/config` file.
-It automatically updates your shell environment by modifying the `AWS_PROFILE` environment variable in your `~/.zshrc` file.
+It automatically updates your shell environment by modifying the `AWS_PROFILE` environment variable in your shell configuration file.

 ## Project History

 This project has evolved through several iterations:

+- **2025-06-09**: Added support for multiple shells (bash, zsh, fish)
 - **2025-06-07**: Enhanced error handling and improved code documentation
 - **2025-06-06**: Improved documentation and clarified development guidelines
 - **2025-06-05**: Added single-file launcher script (`aws_pick.py`) for easier execution